SorabhG/client-transaction-reporting/README.md

 # client-transaction-reporting
+#Purpose
 It is mainly developed to
  - Read the Future Transactions done by client from flat file.
     Note - In future, File can be read by defing a xml schema for a record. https://jrecordbind.org/
  - Process the file and format it.
  - Write the file to output file output.csv.

+#Technical Details and Design
-Currently The scheduler is schduled at frequency of 1 minute to generate Output.csv.
+1. Currently The scheduler is schduled at frequency of 1 minute to generate Output.csv.
 However, it(cron expression) can be changed to daily frequency.

- This project uses SOLID principle.
+2. This project follows SOLID principle.
+    - Every class is his own single Responsiblity
+    - They follow open close principle.
+    - Code is not tightly coupled.
+That is implementation are abstracted.
+3. All constants are housed in one file.
+4. Frequency of Cron job can be read from application.properties.
+If requried.
+Hence no external deployment is needed.

 #Setup.
 It is a stand alone Java project.
 To run this project , you require the following componets/software on your machine.